yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 ## Deploy the app to Heroku
 ### 1. Create a cloud app (where your local app will be deployed) in Heroku.
 Write down the `unique name` for your app.

-The App link on Heroku are named https://XXXXXXXX.herokuapp.com/ where XXXXXXXX is the name of your app.
+The App link on Heroku will be https://XXXXXXXX.herokuapp.com/ where XXXXXXXX is the name of your app.

-I use `cloudapp381` as the name of my app in this tutorial.
-If the deployment is successful, you will be able to see your app running at `http://cloudapp381.mybluemix.net`.

 ### 2. Access the local folder containing the app.
 Remove the app's dependencies (the `node_modules` folder).